The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 Lithium.

 NiMh rechargeable batteries are not recommended for infrequent use.
-The self
+The

-discharge rate of these batteries will mean that they will go flat after sitting unused in
+discharge rate of these batteries will mean that they will go flat

-the sniffer for several months where Alkaline or Lithium batteries will maintain their
+the sniffer for several months where Alkaline or Lithium batteries will

 usability for a much longer period.
+Note that version 4.1 of the

 It is always recommended to remove batteries of any type when the sniffer is not in